dalenewman/Cfg-NET/README.md

 A 'servers' 'add' element contains an invalid 'nickName' attribute.
 Valid attributes are: name.
 A 'servers' 'add' element is missing a 'name' attribute.
 </pre>

+If Cfg-NET doesn't report any problems, you can be sure your configuration conforms to your model.

 ###Back to the Scenario